simandebvu/multimodal/README.md

-# Your Project Name
+# LLOYD Assistant

-A brief description of what this project does and who it's for.
+A multimodal agent that uses livekit, deepgram and openai to chat with users in real-time.

 ## Installation